johnbcarpenter/USC_IML404/computer-vision.md

 - [Shimodaira optical flow + boid emitting](https://github.com/johnbcarpenter/USC_IML404/tree/master/AGENTS/BoidEmit_OpticalFlow)

 ## background notes on shiffman and agent-based systems (eg flocking)
-if you're new to agent-based systems in processing, daniel shiffman has a great introduction to the agents here: [http://natureofcode.com/book/chapter-6-autonomous-agents/](http://natureofcode.com/book/chapter-6-autonomous-agents/) and even has a video for it [https://vimeo.com/63928274](https://vimeo.com/63928274), so please check them out if you'd like a more in depth look at how they work in processing.
+if you're new to agent-based systems, daniel shiffman has a great introduction to the agents here: [http://natureofcode.com/book/chapter-6-autonomous-agents/](http://natureofcode.com/book/chapter-6-autonomous-agents/) and even has a video for it [https://vimeo.com/63928274](https://vimeo.com/63928274), so please check them out if you'd like a more in depth look at how they work in processing.

 here are some links to the original flocking code by Shiffman (which are in turn adaptations of work done by [Craig Reynolds](https://www.red3d.com/cwr/papers/1987/boids.html)):
 - [Shiffman's flocking example](https://github.com/shiffman/The-Nature-of-Code-Examples/tree/master/chp06_agents/NOC_6_09_Flocking)